X Series Kelly™ KEX, Laurel Fingerboard, Gloss Black

 Armed with a slab top, electrifying angular shape and lightning-fast neck, X Series Kelly™ models exude metal sophistication, while also delivering massive sound and reliable performance at an exceptional value.

-The KEX features lightwood and resonant basswood body-wings, one-piece through-body maple neck with graphite reinforcement and scarf joint, and a 12”-16” compound radius rosewood fingerboard with 24 jumbo frets and pearloid sharkfin inlays.
+The KEX features lightwood and resonant poplar body-wings, one-piece through-body maple neck with graphite reinforcement and scarf joint, and a 12”-16” compound radius laurel fingerboard with 24 jumbo frets and pearloid sharkfin inlays.

 Ready to roar, the KEX is also equipped with a pair of volcanic Jackson high-output humbucking pickups, single volume and tone controls, three-way toggle switch and a Floyd Rose® Special double-locking tremolo system, providing amazing tone, exceptional dynamic response and reliable performance.

-The KEX is available in Satin Black with eye-catching gold hardware and white binding along the body, neck and Jackson® pointed 6-in-line headstock.
+The KEX is available in Gloss Black with eye-catching gold hardware and white binding along the body, neck and Jackson® pointed 6-in-line headstock.

 JACKSON HIGH-OUTPUT HUMBUCKING PICKUPS